Great Lakes

 WELCOME TO THE GREAT LAKES AND ST. LAWRENCE CITIES INITIATIVE

-The Great Lakes and St. Lawrence Cities Initiative is a binational coalition of over 200 U.S. and Canadian mayors and local officials working to advance the protection and restoration of the Great Lakes and St. Lawrence River Basin.
+The Great Lakes and St. Lawrence Cities Initiative is a multinational coalition of municipal and Indigenous government executives representing communities in the Great Lakes and St. Lawrence River Region.
+Together, they are working to promote economic prosperity in their communities and protect fresh water for the benefit of current and future generations.
 The Cities Initiative and local officials integrate environmental, economic and social agendas and sustain a resource that represents approximately 20 percent of the world’s surface freshwater supply, provides drinking water for 40 million people, and is the foundation upon which a strong regional economy is based.

 Learn More